Comic Book: Archie Comics' Sonic the Hedgehog aka: Sonicthe Hedgehog

 As elsewhere in the franchise, Tails' full name is Miles Prower.
 Miles-Per-Hour.

 The comic tended to like a lot of puns for a while, and originated many of its own.
-A particularly cringeworthy example would be "Sleuth Dawggy-Dawg," who actually turned into a fairly regular Recurring Character they've mercifully taken to referring to only as "Sleuth Dawg".
+A particularly cringeworthy example would be "Sleuth Dawggy-Dawg," who actually turned into a fairly regular Recurring Character they mercifully took to referring to only as "Sleuth Dawg".

 Put on a Bus: Because of a legal battle with Ken Penders over character rights, "Endangered Species" arc was re-written so all the echidnas except Knuckles were sent through a Warp Ring.

 The Destructix, comprised of Predator Hawk, Sgt.
 Simian, Lightning Lynx, Flying Frog, Sleuth Dawggy-Dawg, and Drago Wolf.
-Sleuth and Drago have left the team, but as of late Fiona and Scourge have taken their places.
+Sleuth and Drago left the team, but Fiona and Scourge have taken their places.

 The Badniks—the original Dr. Robotnik's swarm of little animal-themed Mecha-Mooks who served mostly as comic relief in the comic's early days.
-They'd been forgotten about for ages, but were reintroduced a couple of years ago.
+They'd been forgotten about for ages, but were eventually reintroduced to the book.

-As of Sonic Universe #37, Eggman has a new group of personal enforcers in the Metal Series robots including Mecha Sally.
+As of Sonic Universe #37, Eggman has a new group of personal enforcers in the Metal Series robots.

-Sonic to Eggman in issue #200.
+Sonic gives one to Eggman in issue #200 while delivering a Curb-Stomp Battle.
 He regrets it when it contributes to Eggman's Villainous Breakdown.
-This was in response to a particularly nasty one given from Eggman to Sonic in 175.
+This was in response to a particularly nasty one given from Eggman to Sonic in 175, who did the same thing.

 Sonic gives one to Scourge.
 This comes back to bite Sonic later as it inspires Scourge to conquer his home world.
 Scourge later gives a twistedly identical speech to Sonic.